 Time your travel right

 Try to avoid a departure time that coincides with rush-hour traffic, says George Morgan-Grenville, CEO and founder of the U.K.-based luxury travel company Red Savannah.
 “It’s a pointless and stressful way of missing a flight,” he says.
 And while that may seem like common sense, this isn’t: If possible, avoid arriving in a destination very late at night or early in the morning, when it’ll be trickier to find a car service to take you to your destination.
+While pandemic-era rules do adjust flight schedules, trying to avoid popular flight times can also minimize the risk of transmission.
 By the way, these are the best (and worst) car services in America.